-In this GT and Advanced Humanities Social Studies course, students will pursue a conceptual question for each unit in order to solve a real-world problem by developing a real world project.
-This same question will be address in GT/Advanced Humanities Reading from other angles.
-These projects will entail both independent research and collaborative problem solving where the students establish their learning path each day by articulating "knows," "need to knows," and "next steps."
+In this GT/Advanced Humanities Social Studies course, students will develop intellectual character by pursuing a conceptual question for each unit in order to engage in complex thinking about advanced content.
+Students will pursue the same question in GT/Advanced Humanities Reading through other lenses.
+These units will entail both independent research and collaborative problem solving to produce real-world products.
 Products will be presented in various forms for authentic audiences.
 Prerequisites: Students must be identified as gifted/talented OR must have scored masters grade level (formerly Level III) on Reading STAAR for 4th or 5th grade.